 Get out on the town

 City centres can be a bit quiet on Christmas Day but it’s the one day of the year you can experience them that way, so grab the chance.
-There’s no better time to take a walk around your neighbourhood and notice things you would usually miss, and you can Instagram all kinds of stuff without people getting in the way.
-If you find someone to tag along, you can walk for miles and talk for hours with very little to disturb you, and still be back in time for The Queen.
-Good for your health in all kinds of ways.
+There’s no better time to take a walk around your neighbourhood and notice things you would usually miss, and you can get those Instagram pics in without anyone getting in the way.
+If you find someone to tag along, you can walk for miles and talk for hours.

 Give a little